Friends of Middleton Park

 - 1632

-Manor of Middleton including its woods and coal pits mortgaged to Robert Pierrepoint, Earl of Kingston upon Hull for 999 years, the first documented reference to Coal Mining.
+Manor of Middleton including its woods and coal pits mortgaged to Robert Pierrepoint, Earl of Kingston upon Hull for 999 years, the first documented reference to Coal Mining at Middleton.

 - 1646